Pier45/Losanna/README.md

 ### Next features
 :white_check_mark: Read only part of the mat file raw_data [matfile function](https://ch.mathworks.com/help/matlab/ref/matlab.io.matfile.html)
 > The file on the server are larger than 2Gb so are automatically saved in v7.3 format.
 Loading only the needed part of the dataset reduce a lot use of memory (TESTED ALREADY).
-- [ ] Improve sync algorithm, m different from 1
+:white_check_mark: Improve sync algorithm, m different from 1
 - [ ] Implement the functions in Start_analysis_server
-- [ ] Test the algorithm with Matlab 2019a
+:white_check_mark: Test the algorithm with Matlab 2019a
+> The function xregion is not compatible with 2019 version, so an specific version was designed to overcome this problem
+> The function xline is not compatible with 2019 version for multiple input cell arrays
 ### Info
 Author: Piero Policastro
 email: *piero.policastro@gmail.com*